Glasgow Baillieston and Shettleston

-Glasgow Baillieston and Shettleston is a burgh constituency of the Scottish Parliament which will elect one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+Glasgow Baillieston and Shettleston is a burgh constituency of the Scottish Parliament which elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Glasgow electoral region, which elects seven additional members, in addition to eight constituency MSPs, to produce a form of proportional representation for the region as a whole.
-The seat was created at the second periodic review of Scottish Parliament boundaries in 2025, and will be first contested at the 2026 Scottish Parliament election.
-It covers areas that were formerly within the constituencies of Glasgow Baillieston and Glasgow Shettleston, which were abolished as a result of this review.
+The seat was created at the second periodic review of Scottish Parliament boundaries in 2025, and was first contested at the 2026 Scottish Parliament election.
+It covers areas that were formerly within the constituencies of Glasgow Provan and Glasgow Shettleston, which were abolished as a result of this review.

+The constituency has been represented by David Linden of the Scottish National Party since the 2026 election.

 Electoral region

 The other seven constituencies of the Glasgow region are Glasgow Anniesland, Glasgow Cathcart and Pollok, Glasgow Central, Glasgow Easterhouse and Springburn, Glasgow Kelvin and Maryhill, Glasgow Southside, and Rutherglen and Cambuslang.
 The region covers most of the Glasgow City council area, and a north-western portion of the South Lanarkshire council area.